 - Extended Producer Responsibility (EPR): EPR schemes hold battery manufacturers responsible for the collection, treatment, and recycling of their products at the end of their life.

-- Recycling Targets: Setting mandatory recycling targets for LIBs can incentivize recycling and ensure that a significant portion of spent batteries is recycled.
+- Recycling Targets: Setting mandatory recycling targets for LIBs can incentivize recycling and make sure a significant portion of spent batteries is recycled.

 - Landfill Bans: Banning the disposal of LIBs in landfills can prevent environmental pollution and encourage recycling.